JujuAdams/Bento/docs/0.2/Tech-UI-Elements.md

 &nbsp;

-This page covers the technology behind Bento.
+?> This page covers some of the technology behind Bento.
 Because Bento is a framework that is intended to be used as the basis for later custom UI solutions, it's important that it's clear how things work and why.
-By reading it you should get an understanding of some of the design decisions that have been made.
-I encourage you to read Bento's source code as you read about its technology.
+I encourage you to read Bento's source code as you read through this page.

 &nbsp;

 ## UI Elements

 Bento centres its operation around the "user interface element".
 You'll see this abbreviated as "UI element" or "element" throughout the documentation for Bento.
 A user interface element is either an instance or struct that has been set up for use with Bento.
-Whilst you could in theory set this up yourself, the easiest way to define an object or constructor that produces elements is to inherit from `oBentoAncestor` or `BentoConstrAncestor`.
+If the element is an instance, then that instance's object must inherit from the `oBentoAncestor` object.
+If the element is a struct, then that struct's constructor must inherit from `BentoConstrAncestor`.

 Elements have a number of properties that change how Bento interfaces with them.
+These are explained in detail on pages, but briefly:

+- Button type
+- Enabled / disabled
+- Layout dimensions and behaviour
+- Bento parent (used for layout, ownership etc.)
+- Navigation
+- Visibility
+- Scroll
+- Clipping (scissor test)
+- Focus
+- Step and/or Draw End forced execution
+- Matrix transform

+&nbsp;

 ## Instance Elements